National and International Important Days In June

 12 June – World Day Against Child Labor

 World Day Against Child Labor was launched by the International Labor Organization in 2002.
-The global awareness day focuses on acknowledging the child labor issue and take the actions necessary to eliminate it.
+The global awareness day focuses on acknowledging the child labor issue and taking the actions necessary to eliminate it.
 The International Labor Organization, together with the United Nations, plans to abolish all Child Labor activities by 2025.
 The World Day Against Child Labor happens every year on June 12th.

 14 June – World Blood Donor Day